p2panda/p2panda/README.md

 <br/>

 This library provides all tools required to write a client for the [`p2panda`] network.
-It is shipped both as an Rust crate [`p2panda-rs`] with WebAssembly bindings and a NPM package [`p2panda-js`] with TypeScript definitions running in NodeJS or any modern web browser.
+It is shipped both as a Rust crate [`p2panda-rs`] with WebAssembly bindings and a NPM package [`p2panda-js`] with TypeScript definitions running in NodeJS or any modern web browser.

 [`p2panda`]: https://github.com/p2panda/design-document
 [`p2panda-rs`]: https://github.com/p2panda/p2panda/tree/main/p2panda-rs